redhat-developer/devconsole-operator/openshift-ci/README.md

 inside a container created from the `src` image created in the previous step.

-The `make build` produce operator binary image available under `./out` directory.
+The `make build` produces an operator binary image available under `./out` directory.
 Later, this binary is copied to `devconsole-operator` (see below).